azfirefighter/MMDVMHost-Websocketboard-PISTAR/README.md

 # MAKE SURE YOU HAVE A WORKING PI-STAR CONFIGURATION BEFORE PROCEEDING.

-It's beyond the scope of this to help you configure your pi-star machine.
+It's beyond the scope of this document to help you configure your pi-star machine.

 ---